 The risks increase the earlier the child is born.
 Any complications of a premature newborn will be addressed in the neonatal intensive care unit (NICU).
-The following is a brief description of what to expect in the care for a newborn preemie.
+The following is a brief description of what to expect in caring for a newborn preemie.

 Why do premature newborns need special care?